ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - b - (REVIEW) Express - REST API.md

 Some options for extra challenges (they're not exclusive, can be combined):

-- Bonus1: full CRUD on tasks
+- Bonus 1: full CRUD on tasks
   - plan endpoints for tasks, following REST
   - implement the routes for those endpoints

-- Bonus2: plan a React app to interact with this API
+- Bonus 2: plan a React app to interact with this API
   - how would you build it (component structure etc)?

-- Bonus3: build a React app to interact with this API
+- Bonus 3: build a React app to interact with this API
   - it is the next lesson in the students portal but some advanced students may want to start building it.
   - main thing to keep in mind is that you will need to enable CORS requests on the API we will explain what is CORS and all those details a bit later but the code to do that is in "React | Building the Rest API" > "Enable CORS requests"

-- Bonus3: deploy your API on fly.io + mongoAtlas
+- Bonus 3: deploy your API on fly.io + mongoAtlas
-  - Next week  we will do deployment for project3 but, if you want, you can also put this project online.
+  - Next week  we will do deployment for project 3 but, if you want, you can also put this project online.
   - You woud be able to test it with Postman/Compass, just as we're doing on localhost.